 WAGPET is committed to providing excellence in general practice training delivery.
 We are transforming our organisation in 2017 to ensure the highest level of support to every registrar and supervisor.

-We’ve developed a new education and assessment framework.
+We’ve developed a new GP registrar Education and Assessment Framework.
 The new framework ensures the highest standard of training aligned to the ACRRM and RACGP requirements.
-The framework is supported by our innovative education and assessment tool, GP365.
+The framework is supported by an innovative education and assessment tool, GP365.

 GP365 is an online integrated learning and assessment program for GPT1/PRRT1 and GPT2/PRRT2 registrars.
 It is seamlessly integrated with other WAGPET online learning modules to support all education and assessment needs.

 WAGPET has a single point of contact for you, a Program Training Advisor.
 Your Program Training Advisor will assist you and the registrar(s) you support every day to meet their AGPT requirements.

 Visit our contact page to meet your WAGPET team.

 Our Program Training Advisors have been meeting the registrars, supervisors and practices they support.
 Here are the answers to questions commonly asked during those visits about what’s new in 2017.

 Education framework and program delivery in 2017 FAQs

 - What is the education requirement for my part-time GPT/PRRT1 registrar?

 GP registrars are required to complete their GP365 education in the first 12 months regardless of whether they are working full or part-time.
 This is to ensure all GP registrars in the first 12 months have the equivalent levels of education to support safe, quality practice.